xixiaofinland/xixiao.github.io/content/four_month_into_rust.md

 They are the building blocks in Rust.

 All types of data (String, Number, compund types...) can be wrapped into them.
-And Rust is indeed in favor of using them.
+And Rust is indeed in favor of it.

 For instance, a function returns `Option<String>` instead of `String`, a remote service call returns `Result<bool>` instead of `bool`.

-Ok, ok... we can wrap everything into these two types, I got it.
+Ok, ok... we can wrap everything into these two types.
 But why? what benifit?

 ## Benefit